Oolong Bubble Tea

 Oolong bubble tea in a large glass with boba and ice.

-Tapioca balls (boba) are chewy and soft, made from tapioca starch.
+Tapioca balls are chewy, soft, and made from tapioca starch.
 Adding tapioca balls, which look like bubbles due to the round shape, makes a drink a bubble tea.

-• Instead of using powdered tea like they do in most bubble tea shops, this homemade boba recipe uses brewed tea, which makes the drink taste so much better.
+• Instead of using powdered tea like they do in most bubble tea shops, this homemade boba recipe uses brewed tea, which makes the drink taste so much tastier.

 • The easiest way to make bubble tea at home is to use store-bought tapioca balls.
 All that’s needed is to cook in hot water for a few minutes.